MalowaMichael/CCNA/LAB 03 - VLSM Subnetting/Readme.md

 #### 🏢 HQ-Core Router Routing Setup
 *   Instantiate logical sub-interfaces on interface GigabitEthernet0/1 for VLANs 10, 20, 30, and 40 using 802.1Q encapsulation framing.
-*   Assign the **last usable IP address** of each respective Class B department block to these sub-interfaces to function as the client Default Gateway.
+*   Assign the **first usable IP address** of each respective Class B department block to these sub-interfaces to function as the client Default Gateway.
 *   **Native VLAN Configuration:** Instantiate sub-interface number 99 to process traffic for VLAN 99.
 Explicitly define this sub-interface to pass all management traffic untagged as the native lane.

 #### 🏘️ Branch-ROAS Router Routing Setup
 *   Instantiate logical sub-interfaces on interface GigabitEthernet0/1 for VLANs 210, 220, 230, 240, 250, 260, and 270 using 802.1Q encapsulation.
-*   Assign the **last usable IP address** of each Class C department block as the gateway.
+*   Assign the **first usable IP address** of each Class C department block as the gateway.
 *   **Native VLAN Configuration:** Instantiate sub-interface number 299 and configure it to handle VLAN 299 as the hardcoded native transit lane.

 ### 🎛️ Multilayer Switch (MLS) Layer 3 Architecture